bodrick/awesome/TOPICS.md

 *   [enricoros/big-agi](https://github.com/enricoros/big-agi) - 💬 Personal AI application powered by GPT-4 and beyond, with AI personas, AGI functions, text-to-image, voice, response streaming, code highlighting and execution, PDF import, presets for developers, much more.
 Deploy and gift #big-AGI-energy!
 Using Next.js, React, Joy.
 *   [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
-*   [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
+*   [langgenius/dify](https://github.com/langgenius/dify) - The next-gen development platform - Easily build and operate generative AI applications.
+Create Assistants API and GPTs based on any LLMs.
 *   [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama\_index.
 *   [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
 *   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - GPT-powered chat for documentation, chat with your documents